0x48piraj/edX-institution-logoz/README.md

 [![forthebadge](http://forthebadge.com/images/badges/winter-is-coming.svg)](README.md)
 > A `repo` which can only be completed by lots and lots of contributions !

-# NOTICE:

-## I found a leaking server which gave me access to most of the university logos!! :tada:

 # What is it ?

 Simply, It's a **Public** `repository` which holds various **Institutions Logo**.